GiovanniSalmeri/yellow-comment/README.md

 # YellowComments

 Easy commenting system.
 Easy for the administrator (zero configuration), easy for users (one click for sending a comment), easy for the moderator (one click for approving comments), easy for environment (no byte wasted, no computer harmed).
-Hard for spammers (spam filter, moderation, easypot captcha, automatic closing of comments).
+Hard for spammers (spam filter, moderation, honeypot captcha, automatic closing of comments).

 <p align="center"><img src="comments-screenshot.png?raw=true" alt="Screenshot"></p>